 Sam’s Chowder House

 Arguably one of the most popular restaurants near Pillar Point Harbor, it’s not unusual to encounter a line to get into Sam’s Chowder House.
 This is the case, even if you have a reservation.
 Don’t let it deter you from going because the food is worth the effort!

 Sam’s Lobster Roll was selected as Top Five “Best Sandwiches in America” by NBC’s The Today Show.
 The fried calamari was flavorful and delicious!
 Be sure to try it with Sriracha sauce.
 You’ll also never look at fries the same way again after you’ve had polenta fries!

 Where to Stay With Kids in Half Moon Bay

 The Ritz-Carlton Half Moon Bay

 Affectionately referred to as the “castle on the coast,” the Ritz Carlton Half Moon Bay is a buzz with family-friendly fun.
 From star-gazing and expert s’more making to snuggling by the outdoor fire pits, togetherness and coziness are common themes at this gorgeous resort.

 Located just steps from Half Moon Bay’s Pillar Point Harbor, the Oceano Hotel and Spa offers families a centrally located, casual, and comfortable place to rest their heads within a short walk from restaurants, shops, the wharf, and nearby beach.

-Disclosure: Thank you to the Ritz Carlton Half Moon Bay, Sea Horse Ranch, and Via Uno for hosting my family.
-Although we received complimentary lodging, meals, and activities to facilitate this article, my opinions are my own and not influenced by staff or its affiliates.
+Disclosure: Thank you to the Andreotti Family Farm, Half Moon Bay Kayak Co, Harley Goat Farm, Sam’s Chowder House, and It’s Italia! for hosting my family.
+Although we received complimentary meals, and activities to facilitate this article, my opinions are my own and not influenced by staff or its affiliates.